-Age is an inherent dimension of inflammatory rheumatic disease (IRD), with the incidence of rheumatoid arthritis (RA) shown to increase with age.1 In addition, patients with RA have a higher risk of developing other comorbidities than those without RA,2 leading to higher morbidity with advancing age.
-The dual effects of age and IRD can create overlapping disease manifestations that amplify and complicate each other, and pose unusual challenges for both diagnosis and treatment in an older population.
+Age is an inherent dimension of inflammatory rheumatic diseases (IRDs), with the incidence of rheumatoid arthritis (RA) shown to increase with age.1 In addition, patients with RA have a higher risk of developing other comorbidities than those without RA,2 leading to higher morbidity with advancing age.
+The dual effects of age and inflammatory rheumatic diseases can create overlapping disease manifestations that amplify and complicate each other, and pose unusual challenges for both diagnosis and treatment in an older population.
 As the global population ages, understanding and meeting the challenges in this patient group is becoming more important.

 Individuals in the general population aged 65 years and older are at an increased risk of developing multifactorial conditions, often referred to as geriatric syndromes,3 which do not correspond to distinct disease entities.